Big Data Management (Technical)

 - Running analytics tasks on large clusters of machines.

 - Understand how dividing a large job into parallel tasks can enhance the execution time of such job (i.e. improve its performance).

-Along the way, students are expected to (1) learn programming languages that enables them to write analytics applications (such as phython and scala); (2) understand and write distributed applications for distributed computing platforms such as Spark; and (3) acquire experience running their code on public clouds such as AWS.
+Along the way, students are expected to (1) learn programming languages that enables them to write analytics applications (such as Python and Scala); (2) understand and write distributed applications for distributed computing platforms such as Spark; and (3) acquire experience running their code on public clouds such as AWS.

 This course assumes basic computer science and programming background.
-It requires that the participants have taken the introductory programming courses and a data modeling course (Introduction to Database Design) for the Software Development or Software Design study programmes
+It requires that the participants have taken the introductory programming courses and a data modelling course (Introduction to Database Design) for the Software Development or Software Design study programmes.

 Moreover the student must always meet the admission requirements of the IT University.